 If you want to see gender stereotypes at work take a stroll down the toy aisle.
 While many stores are swapping out the traditional pink and blue, the categories respectively remain within a limited scope for imagining what little boys or girls want to play with, and therefore, limit who they can be.

 Today’s kids are tomorrows leaders, thinkers, and decision-makers.

-So we decided to launch OK!Dolls.
-Our dolls promote the awesome real world careers kids can have.
+Dolls promoting the awesome real world careers kids can have.
 If our daughter wants to be a Scientist when she’s older, OK!
-An Astronaut, a purple haired Web developer, a Chef – OK!
+An Astronaut, a purple haired Chef – OK!

 And OK!Dolls aren’t only for girls – our dolls are for ALL kids.
 OK!Dolls showcase amazing women in inspiring careers.
 Female role models are a positive influence for all kids to see